younicoin/satoshe-core/compile-source-linux.md

-# Compiling Linux source guide
+# Compiling Linux Source Guide

-Let's compile a wallet for Ubuntu/Linux on Ubuntu Server 20.04 and abobe with the following tutorial.
+Let's compile a wallet for Ubuntu/Linux on Ubuntu Server 20.04 and higher with the following tutorial.

 ### Step №1.